April 28, 2021 11 min read

-Whether you’ve found yourself hunched over a desk during the day or you spend too much time slouched over while standing up, the effects of poor posture can be truly detrimental to your overall physical and mental wellbeing.
+Whether you’ve found yourself hunched over a desk during the day or you spend too much time slouched over while standing up, the effects of neglecting to maintain proper posture can be truly detrimental to your overall physical and mental wellbeing.
 Thanks to an increase in the use of technology like smartphones, tablets and laptops, practicing good posture is rapidly becoming a thing of the past.
 Perhaps even more troubling, most of us fail to realize the extreme of our poor posture until we’re faced with the often painful consequences of these habits.
-However, technology isn’t solely to blame for potentially harmful posture.
-Other factors such as standing for long periods of time, carrying heavy items like backpacks or small children and even driving can contribute to a decline in proper posture habits.
+However, technology isn’t solely to blame for our lack of good posture.
+Other factors such as standing for long periods of time, carrying heavy items like backpacks or small children, and even driving without proper lumbar support can contribute to a decline in proper posture habits.
 So, what are some indications that you have poor posture and how can you fix it?

-Most people are unaware that their posture has become a problem until they begin to experience unpleasant symptoms.
+Most people are unaware that they need to maintain good posture until it has become a problem.
+They begin to experience unpleasant symptoms that would never have surfaced if they had been keeping the correct position or correct posture.
 If you’ve found yourself grappling with any of these symptoms on a consistent basis, it’s time to start paying better attention to your daily posture habits.

-In most cases, repairing your posture isn’t as simple as sitting it up straight.
-It involves consciously implementing exercises into your daily life that work to counteract the impacts of prolonged bad posture and provide relief for your most frustrating symptoms.
+In most cases, you can improve posture over time, but repairing your posture isn’t as simple as sitting it up straight.
+Returning to perfect posture involves consciously implementing exercises into your daily life that work to counteract the impacts of prolonged bad posture and provide relief for your most frustrating symptoms.
 During our 30 day challenge, you will follow the instructions for one exercise every single day.
-These exercises have been carefully selected to target the muscle groups that are most affected by poor posture and many of them can be easily performed seated, on the go or just about anywhere!
+These exercises have been carefully selected to target the muscle groups that are most affected and many of them can be easily performed seated, on the go or just about anywhere!

 To combat our tendency to arch our back during the day, exercises like this can create balance by engaging our spine in the opposite direction.
 Begin by laying flat on your arms stretched out in front you.
 Gently raise your arms and legs a few inches off the ground.
 Be mindful of your neck by keeping your gaze directed towards the ground.
 Repeat 3 times.